ledyba/noiz2sa/src/bulletml/tinyxml/readme.txt

 The World Wide Web Consortium is the definitive standard body for XML, and there web pages contain huge amounts of information.
-I also recommend "XML Pocket Reference" by Robert Eckstein and published by OíReilly.
+I also recommend "XML Pocket Reference" by Robert Eckstein and published by OÂù¶eilly.

 <b> Contact Me: </b>

-Iíd appreciates your suggestions, and would love to know if you use TinyXml.
+IÂ£á appreciates your suggestions, and would love to know if you use TinyXml.
 I hope you enjoy it and find it useful.

 Lee Thomason